 Sudan, Burma, Cuba, and Iran are among the countries sanctioned by NGOs.
 The NGOs apply for licenses to OFAC.
 There are specific additional requirements of information for such applications of NGO sanction programs.
 It is necessary to provide a detailed description of the activities proposed by these NGOs.
 Apart from that, they will also have to provide information like the full name and nationality of the citizens and the country where the key staff members are residing currently, information related to finances, etc.

 The license applications must be mailed or couriered.
 Licensing depends on the foreign policies and security concerns of the nation.
 They consult with other federal agencies, such as the US Department of Commerce, the US Department of State, etc. depending on the application and the person to consult.
 For example, the application for a license involves the export of a particular item, the US Commerce Department would decide whether to grant a license under such circumstances.

 The average time taken for the license grant is 77 days.
 The time is indicative of the time the OFAC decides whether to grant the license or not.
 Once the agency denies the application for a license, there is no formal appeal process in such a case.
 But there is a second opportunity for the applicant if they give some additional material to prove why they are entitled to the license.
 If the applicant still wants to question the denial of a license by the OFAC, he must go through the judicial process.
 Appeals can be filed against arbitrary decisions in a court of law.

 In such cases, the standard of proof is so high that it is tough to prove such contentions made by an applicant.

 OFAC ensures that the terms of the license are sincerely adhered to once the license has been granted.
-The OFAC has the power to conduct due diligence and require a report post granting of a license if there is doubt about information provided or the compliance made after the grant.
+The OFAC has the power to conduct due diligence and require a report post-granting of a license if there is doubt about the information provided or the compliance made after the grant.